yuvrajsingh1097/Order-Flow-Footprint-Chart-Builder/README.md

 ## What's in a footprint chart

-Each cell in the grid corresponds to one price level within one candle, formatted as:
+Each cell in the grid corresponds to one price level within one candle,nm formatted as:

 ```